Next generation HyperX Pulsefire Haste mice revealed at CES

-(Pocket-lint) - At CES 2023, HyperX has shown off two new variants of its awesome and affordable HyperX Pulsefire Haste gaming mice.
+At CES 2023, HyperX has shown off two new variants of its awesome and affordable HyperX Pulsefire Haste gaming mice.

 The Pulsefire Haste 2 wired and Haste 2 wireless are seemingly nifty upgrades to the previous generation which now include upgraded HyperX switches and a custom-made sensor.